 Disregarding the order of consecutive indels.
 One could argue that the above numbers are exaggerated because the order of insertions and deletions immediately following each other is not important.
-For example, the three alignments should be considered equivalent.
-That is, only the choice of the aligned character pairs should matter.
-Let N'(m,n) be the number of effective alignments, counted in this fashion; again we assume that $m \ge n$.
+For example, the three alignments where the last identity is known as the Vandermonde convolution of Binomial coefficients.